 Key concepts

-• Portal hypertension is the main abnormal mechanism that occurs in cirrhosis and the main cause of decompensation (e.g., ascites, GI bleeding)
+• Portal hypertension is the main abnormal mechanism that occurs in cirrhosis and the main cause of decompensation (e.g., ascites, varices)

-• Non-selective beta-blockers (NSBBs) such as propranolol and nadolol* will reduce portal pressure
+• Non-selective beta-blockers such as carvedilol, propranolol, or nadolol* may be used to reduce portal pressure

-• The use of NSBBs lowers the risk of first variceal bleed and also prevents recurrent variceal hemorrhage
+• The use of NSBBs lowers the risk of first variceal bleed and also helps to prevent recurrent variceal hemorrhage

 Key recommendations

-• An NSBB plus EVL is recommended for patients who have recovered from an episode of acute variceal hemorrhage
+• NSBB plus EVL is recommended for patients with a history of variceal hemorrhage

 NSBBs prevent first variceal hemorrhage

-• Many randomized controlled trials (RCTs) have demonstrated that NSBBs (propranolol, nadolol*) compared with placebo prevent first variceal hemorrhage in patients with medium/large varices
+• Many randomized controlled trials (RCTs) have demonstrated that NSBBs prevent first variceal hemorrhage in patients with CSPH

 • This benefit is independent of the presence or absence of ascites